Protective Practices Policy

 When employees and students are ill for any reason they should remain home for the duration of the illness and may not work on campus or physically attend classes until symptoms have subsided.

-If you receive a positive COVID-19 test result or believe you had COVID-19 and have or had symptoms, you may return to campus when:
+If you receive a positive COVID-19 test result and have or had symptoms, you may return to campus when:

 All three conditions must be met for your return to campus.